|More to Smelting|

 |Limits to the Size of a Smelter|

-use is fine as long as it is relatively small and easy to rebuild.
-You don't
+one use is fine as long as it is relatively small and easy to rebuild.
+You don't want to tear

 Second, you must process your bloom while it is still hot.
 Processing simply means to bang it with a hammer, compacting it by contact-welding, and squeezing out the slag as long as it is still liquid.
 If you have only one measly manpower at your disposal, wielding one regular hammer, your bloom shouldn't be larger than about larger two fists.
 Otherwise you just can't hit it hard enough to do the job.